aoijs/website/src/content/docs/functions/setClientBanner.md

 ---
 title: $setClientBanner
-description: $setClientBanner will set the user banner of the client.
+description: $setClientBanner will set the banner of the client.
 id: setClientBanner
 ---

-`$setClientBanner` will set the user banner of the client.
+`$setClientBanner` will set the banner of the client.

 ## Usage